 Editor’s Note: We’re excited to introduce this guest post from Josh Hillis, co-author of Fat Loss Happens on Monday.
 In this article he explores the five biggest mistakes he’s seen people make when trying to build a new workout habit, and the best ways to avoid making those mistakes.
 Setting yourself up like this is very important when you want to make a change and will help you become successful.
-Scroll down to learn more about Al.
+Scroll down to learn more about Josh.

 The Most Common Workout Habit Mistakes